 Switch expressions and enhanced switch statements check the exhaustiveness of choices during compilation; for enum types and some uses of sealed classes, coverage is checked statically; for all other types and situations with sealed classes, the presence of a default switch label is required by the language.
 For other switch statements, no checks for exhaustiveness are performed, making them vulnerable to unintentional fall-throughs.
 The presence of a default switch rule carries the risk that the accidental omission of cases is not discovered.
 This can be corrected by explicitly enumerating all cases that are not error or “don’t care” cases.

-As an enhancement on switch rules, Java also provides pattern-matching and additional guards, using the “when” clause that can be used to further constrain a case in “new-style” switch syntax, as in:
+As an enhancement on switch rules, Java also provides pattern-matching and additional guards, using the when clause that can be used to further constrain a case in new-style switch syntax, as in:

 case String s when s.length() == 2 -> …